-MSCI will postpone the implementation of Index Review changes for IMI constituents, as well as Micro Cap constituents, when the affected securities are suspended57 on the day prior to the effective implementation date of the Index Review.
-The postponed index review changes will be implemented two days after the securities resume trading.
+MSCI will postpone the implementation of Index Review changes for IMI constituents, as well as Micro Cap constituents, when the affected securities are suspended on the day prior to the effective implementation date of the Index Review.
+The postponed index review changes will be implemented by giving two full business days (excluding the trading resumption day) after the securities starts trading.